OCamlPro/liquidity/docs/sphynx/src/reference/liquidity.rst

   arguments: ``x prim y``.
 Infix primitives are always operators (``+``, ``-``, etc.).

-When the type of a primitive is specified, the notation is:
+When the type of a primitive is specified, we extend the notation for functions like this:

 * ``TYPE_ARG -> TYPE_RESULT`` for a primitive with one argument
 * ``TYPE_ARG1 -> TYPE_ARG2 -> TYPE_RESULT`` for a primitive with two arguments

+Whereas functions can only take one argument in Liquidity/Michelson (possibly a tuple), primitives can take multiple arguments.

 Comparison between values
 ~~~~~~~~~~~~~~~~~~~~~~~~~